Mona0102/TikTok-Trend-Detection/README.md

 After purchasing the Mega plan, we were able to request sufficient and useful data for our project.

 #### 1.2 [Speech Recognition](https://github.com/Mona0102/TikTok-Trend-Detection/blob/main/Code/3.Sound%20Recognition%20for%20Videos.ipynb)
-Some video captions don't specify the product talked about in the video.
+Some video captions don't specify the product mentioned in the video.
 We transcripted video audio using Python library SpeechRecognition and automated the process with Selenium webdriver and Moviepy.
 We downloaded each video as a temporary file, ripped audio from the video, ran the Recognizer function in the speech recognition package to transcribe the audio, and saved the text data to the respective row.
 This step gave us more useful text data for text analysis later on.

 ### 2. Data Cleansing and Analyzing
+After cleaning the video dataset (only keeping videos from 6/2020 to 5/2022 and remove videos with blank transcripts) and the comment dataset using NLP techniques and combining the two datasets, we ended up with a more comprehensive dataset of 249,953 rows.

 #### 2.1 NLP (Natural Language Processing)

-### Code Files
-The functions of the 5 code files in the Code folder are described in the respective titles.
-Codes are commented in detail and organized in blocks.
+##### 2.1.1 Bigram(Ngram) Frequency

+Top 20 bigrams in videos:
+stainless steel, cutting board, cast iron, salt pepper, non stick, air fryer, ground beef, ice cream, dishwasher safe, drying rack,paper towl, aqua pure, spice rack, ease store, knife set, store gift, meal prep, olive oil, dutch oven, peanut butter.

+Top 20 bigrams in comments (after removing non-English words and repeated words): cinnamon toast, toast crunch, cast iron, cumin powder, stainless steel, salt pepper, cutting board, paper towel, non stick, ice cream, vacuum sealer, game changer, spice rack, wood burning, crunch seasoning, rice dispenser, baking soda, counter tops, air fryer, empty space

+##### 2.1.2 Corlor Bigram
+We created a function to search top color bigrams.
+It can also be used to search top bigrams of any word.

+#### 2.2 Time Series (Trend) Analysis

 ### User Guide
 The User Guide in the Code folder provides more details about the code and how the IT department can use it.

+### Limitations
+The API cannot extract all the videos from one hashtag.
 (Updated on 11.2.2022)